fruit/sfCacheTaggingPlugin/README.markdown

             class: sfTaggingCache
             param:
               cache:
-                class: sfMemcacheCache      # Content will be stored in Memcache
+                class: sfMemcacheTaggingCache   # Content will be stored in Memcache
                                                 # Here you can switch to any other backend
                                                 # (see Restrictions block for more info)
                 param:
                   persistent: true
                   storeCacheInfo: true